 The words are similar.
 The appeals to the worst within us are similar.
 The appeals to hatred are similar.
 Will the haters in America follow the same course into dictatorship as the Germans did?
 The haters want that future!
 Where White Males Rule All and can commit any atrocity they want on Muslims, Women, Hispanics, Blacks, LGBTs, and non-christians of a any kind.
 But especially on women.
 They are physically weaker and easy prey.
 That's why Moslem women are the first being attacked.
 They are easy victims for the cowardly white males full of hatred for their own inadequacies as men.

 Some expect our laws to protect us.
 They Won't.
 The Germans had a democracy with an elected legislature, they had laws protecting all citizen's rights, they had a Supreme Court.
-The guardians of the laws were simply replaced with those who did not support those laws just as the New Fuhrer is doing right now in America.
+The guardians of the laws were simply replaced with those who did not support those laws just as the New Fuhrer is doing right now in America by replacing the Federal Judges.
 Then goodbye civil rights.
 Hello Dictatorship!

 "Amazingly others and myself were predicting this possibility back in 2014 and I put those predictions on the Sioux Falls Atheists website.
 Here is a link to that page:

 Around six million Jewish people were killed in the Holocaust, the Nazis' systematic attempt to exterminate the Jewish people.
 Jews from across Germany and Nazi-occupied Europe were rounded up, and either transported to extermination camps where they were gassed, shot locally, or starved and abused in ghettos and labour camps until they died.
 Learn about what caused people to collaborate with the Nazis in their attempt to exterminate the Jewish people.
 (To make it current just substitute the word Muslims for Jews) The subjects in this article include: